 - Pour egg mixture through a fine mesh sieve back into the clean saucepan.
 Heat custard on medium high until boiling, whisking all the while until thickened.
 Remove from heat.
 Allow to cool slightly.
 Add the butter, whisk until smooth.
 Transfer to a shallow container, cover with plastic wrap and refrigerate until ready to use.

 - Pierce bottom of éclairs with ¼” pastry tip, screwing the tip into the éclair to form a hole.
 Make 2-3 holes, equidistant.

 - Transfer pastry cream to a pastry bag fitted with the same tip and fill each hole with the cream until éclair feels full and heavy.

 - TO MAKE GLAZE:

-- In a large heat safe bowl place the chocolate chips, pour the hot cream over the chips and allow to stand for 2-4 mins.
+- In a double boiler add the heavy cream and the chocolate chips and set heat on medium-high.
 Whisk chips and cream together until a smooth ganache forms.

 - Place each éclair topside down in the chocolate about 1/3 of the way to coat the tops with chocolate, remove éclair and place on cooling rack to allow chocolate to set.

 To create uniform shells, create 4" lines with pencil on parchment paper.
 Then flip it over so it's visible from the other side.
 This will give you a guide for piping the choux pastry and assure all your eclair shells will be the same size and bake at the same rate.

 To freeze the éclair shells place them in a zip lock bag, once completely cooled, and they will last for at least a month.
 Then place in a 300F oven for 10 minutes until thawed and crisp.
 Then fill as directed.